MultithreadCorner/MCBooster/README.md

 //run the generator
 phsp.Generate(B0);

-//Unweight the events flags the accepted and rejected events phsp.Unweight();
+//Unweight the events flagging the accepted and rejected ones phsp.Unweight();

 //export events to the host (in case it is necessary)